Chemical Engineering with Year in Industry MEng Honours

 Teaching methods

-Our strong links with industry experts and focus on industry skills ensure you'll graduate fully equipped for a career in the chemical engineering sector.
+Our strong links with industry experts and focus on industry skills ensure you'll graduate fully equipped with the skills you need.

 Your studies include: